learnk8s/learnk8s.io/_blog/installing-docker-and-kubernetes-on-windows/index.md

 _So, what's different?_

-The Docker daemon is in charge of running the containers and forwarding ports
+The Docker daemon is in charge of running the containers and forwarding ports.

 **With Docker for Windows the daemon runs locally — on your localhost.**

-So you can just visit the running container on localhost.
+So you can visit the running container on localhost.

 Minikube, on the other hand, runs the Docker daemon inside the virtual machine.
 It's a remote Docker daemon.